prakritishrestha-12/prakritiz/README.md

 ## About repo
-This is a test automation repo for https://responsivefight.herokuapp.com based on Cypress framework.</br> Cypress framework is a JavaScript-based end-to-end testing framework built on top of Mocha. </br> Some readings on why cypress and cypress setup guidelines:
+This is a test automation repo for https://responsivefight.herokuapp.com based on Cypress framework.</br> Cypress framework is a JavaScript-based end-to-end testing framework built on top of Mocha. </br> For some readings on why cypress and cypress setup guidelines:
 * [Why Cypress](https://docs.cypress.io/guides/overview/why-cypress)
 * [Setup guidelines](https://docs.cypress.io/guides/getting-started/installing-cypress)